Hospital Telephone Number: 01225 428 331

 Department and Training Opportunities

 We pride ourselves in being a friendly and cohesive department.
-The maternity unit is an extremely busy obstetric unit providing a wealth of training for all tiers of middle grade specialist trainees.
+The maternity unit is a busy obstetric unit with 4500-4800 births per year, providing a wealth of training for all tiers of middle grade specialist trainees.

-We are pleased to be able to offer a large amount of surgical training experience in Gynaecology; benign gynaecology, complex laparoscopic, urogynaecology, gynae-oncology and ambulatory gynaecology.
+We are pleased to be able to offer a large amount of surgical training experience in Gynaecology; benign gynaecology, complex laparoscopic, urogynaecology, gynae-oncology and ambulatory gynaecology/early pregnancy.

 We offer tertiary referral training opportunities in Reproductive Medicine (Bath Fertility Centre), Gynaecological Oncology and Pelvic Floor Surgery.